W-McDingus/Book-Ratio-Ordering/README.md

 # Book-Ratio-Ordering

+Forked from @harishkumar92

-Compares book ratio for different depths(1%/5%/10%)
+Compares book ratio for different depths (1%/5%/10%)

 Default exchange used is coinbase